-If you're not constantly under pressure to create something perfect, work can even be fun.
-This idea seems outrageous to many people.
-But work must also be fun, because only motivated employees are able to develop good ideas and create innovations.
-Companies like Google have understood this and also offer their employees all kinds of leisure and sports spaces.
+If you don't constantly put yourself under pressure to create something perfect, then work can Fun make.
+This idea seems downright outrageous to many people.
+But you have to have fun at work, because only motivated people Employees are able to good ideas to develop and innovate.
+Companies like Google have understood this and offer their employees all kinds of leisure and sports facilities.

-However, many people break the fun of their work themselves: I recently had that on Example from Miriam Meckel written: In an effort to be ambitious, hardworking and willing to perform - that is, to fulfill the work ethic - many make themselves slaves to technology.
-But it is also her own fault - and it is a fate that she shares with many people.
-Because many believe that they are only willing and hard-working if they can always be reached.
+However, many people break the fun of their work themselves: I recently had that on Example from Miriam Meckel written: In the effort to be ambitious, hardworking and willing to perform - i.e. to fulfill the work ethic - many make themselves slaves to the Technology.
+But that's her own fault - and that's a fate she shares with many people.
+Because many believe that they are only willing and hardworking if they are always available.

-Those who are clever, on the other hand, increase their reputation with occasional phases of inaccessibility.
-Because when everyone is available at all times, it becomes a rare luxury not to have to answer all the time.
-And whoever allows himself the luxury of communicative absence shows: "Look, I can afford it!”
+On the other hand, those who are clever increase their reputation with occasional phases of unavailability and small time-out trips.
+Because if everyone can be reached at any time, it becomes a rare luxury not to have to answer constantly.
+And those who allow themselves the luxury of communicative absence, while at the same time being individually mobile, show: “Look, I can afford it!”
 Absence as a status symbol.
-An example: Those who want to demonstrate their leadership skills as managers today go on vacation for 10 weeks – and are simply not available!
-Apart from the fact that this is beneficial to his own health and performance, he shows something completely different.
+An example: Managers who want to prove their leadership skills today go on vacation for 10 weeks – and are simply not available!
+Besides being that's his own Health and performance is beneficial, he shows something completely different.

 Reward for not being available

-Thomas Jakel also showed that constant availability is not a prerequisite for business success: The startup founder was on a bicycle tour from Berlin to India for some time and at the same time managed his company.
-Allowing ourselves to make mistakes and trying things out, having fun at work and also switching off again and again to regenerate - all of this helps us to remain passionate and creative and to develop innovative ideas.
+Thomas Jakel also showed that constant availability is not a prerequisite for business success: Der Startups-Founder spent some time on a bike tour from Berlin to India and ran his company at the same time.
+Allowing yourself to make mistakes and trying things out, having fun at work and switching off again and again to regenerate - all this fits together and helps us to remain passionate and creative and to develop innovative ideas.